shuoyang2000/shuoyang2000.github.io/_pages/about.md

 * I was born in 2000, Hunan, China.
 I grew up in [Yueyang](https://en.wikipedia.org/wiki/Yueyang).

-* My current research interest mainly focus on the intersection of control, learning, and formal methods.
+* My current research mainly focus on the intersection of control, learning, and formal methods.
 I am interested in autonomous racing.

-* You could contact me by email: yangs1 AT seas DOT upenn DOT edu
+* You could contact me via email: yangs1 AT seas DOT upenn DOT edu